 There is no fee to participate and all participants receive a “standard scorecard” for their efforts.
 The scorecard provides a gap analysis and highlights where a company should focus next.
 The CFMB team can also provide additional support and feedback for any company interested in a deeper analysis.

 Our priority is to encourage as many companies as possible to get involved, to start the journey, to keep improving their own practices, and to improve the benchmark program through participation and feedback.
-To achieve these goals, we have made the Biodiversity Benchmark free of change and accessible for all stakeholders including biodiversity experts as well as corporations.
-All corporate participants receive a confidential scorecard free of charge, and additional support can be arranged.
+To achieve these goals, we have made the Biodiversity Benchmark free of change.
+All corporate participants receive a free confidential scorecard, and additional support can be arranged.
+The Biodiversity Benchmark is not a scored module — the scorecard provides an overview of the company’s responses in comparison to the full participant group.
 Please contact us at CFMB@TextileExchange.org to find out more about your options.
 As the program grows, we will be looking for supporting partners and other ways to ensure the long-term financial sustainability of the program.
 Financial support will allow us to invest further and ensure we have the resources required to deliver a high-quality benchmarking product.

 Benchmarking is a cycle starting with survey development, followed by an open submission window, review, analysis of results, and delivery of company feedback and insights.
 This is followed by survey improvement and then the cycle begins again.
 Each year’s benchmark builds on the one before, allowing for trend analysis and improvement tracking.